Getting Started

 Microsoft Windows

 For MS Windows proceed as follows (this description was written from MS Windows 2000, but it should be fairly similar in other versions): Open the Start Menu, navigate to the Settings sub-menu, and open Control Panel.
 Open System (picture of a computer) and click on the Advanced tab.
-Choose `Environmental Variables', and create a new one: name SURVEXLANG, value fr.
+Choose Environmental Variables, and create a new one: name SURVEXLANG, value fr.
 Click OK and the new value should be effective immediately.

 UNIX - csh/tcsh